-The greatest threat to our health is toxicity (see The Secret of Health is the Removal of Waste on our research page).
-The body, in doing its wonderful job of keeping us alive, produces a colossal 30 billion cells of waste each day, which have to be removed.
+The greatest threat to our health is toxicity (see The Secret of Health Is the Removal of Waste, on our research page).
+The body, in doing its wonderful job of keeping us alive, produces a colossal 30 billion cells of waste each day, which must be removed.
 If the pathways of elimination become clogged, which to some extent will be the case for most of us, then a range of symptoms/diseases line up at our door.
-These can be as seemingly innocent as headaches and aches and pains, which are often the first signs of toxicity and can reach the disabling heights of cardiovascular disease, cancer and other life threatening conditions.
+These can be as seemingly innocent as headaches, and aches and pains, which are often the first signs of toxicity, and can reach the disabling heights of cardiovascular disease, cancer, and other life-threatening conditions.

 For those of you who are familiar with this site and our work, it will come as no surprise that we are passionate about holism and integration.
-In fact our slogan is SYNERGY IS THE ANSWER.
+In fact, our slogan is ‘synergy is the answer’.
 The answers to our dilemmas and dysfunctions are rarely found in one place (see Story of Health).
-This is why we place such emphasis on mind, body, spirit and environment all being seated at the same table at the same time.
-Each one needs to be understood and respected and from there a plan of action that addresses the idiosyncracies of each one is required.
-If we are to transcend toxicity then we need to do so in all four areas.
+This is why we place such emphasis on mind, body, spirit and environment all being seated at the same table, at the same time.
+Each one needs to be understood and respected and from there a plan of action, that addresses the idiosyncrasies of each one, is required.
+If we are to transcend toxicity, then we need to do so in all four areas.
 What does this mean?

 For the spirit this means finding a life of meaning and purpose and removing those things that are an obstacle to your endeavours.
 A spiritual life does not necessarily mean a religious life, although for some it may well do.
 The context in which spirit is being used here is a life of contemplation, reflection, a life that reveres periods of silence, that is quietly determined and focused on making one’s existence count.
-Anything that is denying you that opportunity, that is blocking your way, would be considered toxic and in order to fulfill your potential and purpose you would need to find ways to remove those obstacles.
+Anything that is denying you that opportunity, that is blocking your way, would be considered toxic, and to fulfil your potential and purpose, you would need to find ways to remove those obstacles.
 It is important to understand that a life that has a spiritual river flowing through its centre nourishes every part of your being.
-The latest research coming out of universities across the world clearly shows that a life of prayer, meditation, positive intention and altruism enhances human health.
-(Oxman, Thomas, et al. 1995, Psychosomatic Medicine and Powell, L.H., Shahabi, L., Thoresen, C. E. 2003, American Psychologist and Astin, J. A., et al. 2000, Annals of Internal Medicine).
+The latest research coming out of universities across the world clearly shows that a life of prayer, meditation, positive intention, and altruism enhances human health (Oxman, Thomas, et al. 1995, Psychosomatic Medicine and Powell, L.H., Shahabi, L., Thoresen, C. E. 2003, American Psychologist and Astin, J. A., et al. 2000, Annals of Internal Medicine).

 “All that we are is a result of what we have thought.”
-Buddha (562-483 B.C.)
-The mind is like a fertile field, awaiting the seeds of new ideas, ready with the richness of its nutrients to propagate those seeds and bring forth abundant possibilities in which we can find peace, joy, pleasure and fulfillment.
+Buddha (562-483 B.C.).
+The mind is like a fertile field, awaiting the seeds of new ideas, ready with the richness of its nutrients to propagate those seeds and bring forth abundant possibilities, in which we can find peace, joy, pleasure and fulfilment.
 In every seed there is a forest waiting to be created, all we need do is remove the obstacles to that enormous potential.

 Charles Haanel (1866-1949)

-If you find your health precariously perched on the ledge of dysfunction or disease you will almost certainly have reached a point where your body is unable to endure the toxic burden that will have accumulated over many years.
+If you find your health precariously perched on the ledge of dysfunction or disease, you will almost certainly have reached a point where your body is unable to endure the toxic burden that will have accumulated over many years.
 There are very few things that turn up in the body that are the consequence of yesterday or last week.
-In fact, most things have taken weeks, months and years before they manifest in a disease form in the body.
-At that point often drastic action is needed because the body is sending out the signal of red alert.
-What it is asking of us is to clear the pathways of elimination – colon, liver, kidneys, lymphatic system, skin, lungs etc. All conditions will benefit from a protocol of detoxification but this should be done under supervision and guidance.
+In fact, most things have taken weeks, months, and years before they manifest in disease form in the body.
+At that point, often drastic action is needed because the body is sending out the signal of red alert.
+What it is asking of us is to clear the pathways of elimination, the colon, liver, kidneys, lymphatic system, skin, lungs etc. All conditions will benefit from a protocol of detoxification, but this should be done under supervision and guidance.

 The ideal place to start a detoxification programme is with the colon.
 This is the primary pathway of elimination.
 Once the colon is clear, cleansing the liver becomes the next logical choice.
-The liver is the largest gland in the body and is in charge of processing, converting, distributing and maintaining the body’s vital fuel supply.
+The liver is the largest gland in the body and oversees processing, converting, distributing, and maintaining the body’s vital fuel supply.
 The liver is a genius and busies itself trying to lower our toxic load.
-Once we have cleaned the liver we can then clean the lymphatic system, followed by the kidneys.
+Once we have cleaned the liver, we can then clean the lymphatic system, followed by the kidneys.

 There are a variety of ways to clean these organs and systems and we would recommend consulting a good naturopath or holistic practitioner who understands the mind-body relationship and how the disease process unfolds (see our Contacts page and look at Connections).

-Amongst the options worth considering are colonic hydrotherapy, the liver and gallbladder cleanse, the use of phytotherapy and herbs which is a more gentle approach, ayurvedic massage, lymphatic drainage, epsom salt baths, aqua detox and specialist diets…. just to name a few.
-So busy yourself formulating a programme that will set your body free.
+Amongst the options worth considering are colonic hydrotherapy, the liver and gallbladder cleanse, the use of phytotherapy and herbs, which is a gentler approach, ayurvedic massage, lymphatic drainage, Epsom salt baths, aqua detox, and specialist diets, just to name a few.
+So, busy yourself formulating a programme that will set your body free.
 Promise yourself you will no longer be a slave to your past mistakes.
-The biological wonder that is our body is ready to change.
+The biological wonder that is our bodies is ready to change.
 We have a set of genes known as the immediate experience genes (IEGs).
-Their function is to trigger the activation of other genes and they can do that in one to two seconds!
+Their function is to trigger the activation of other genes and they can do that in one to two seconds.
 They mediate between the environment and the body’s neurochemical processes.
 The work that has been done around IEGs is extensive and is helping us to understand that positive change is always within our grasp.
-See the work of Gary Marcus Ph.D., author of The Birth of the Mind and Hans Selye, the originator of the concept of stress.
-Also see Gary Marcus’s work, Making the Mind: Why we’ve misunderstood the nature- nuture debate.
+See the work of Gary Marcus Ph.D., author of The Birth of the Mind, and Hans Selye, the originator of the concept of stress.
+Also see Gary Marcus’s work, Making the Mind: Why we’ve misunderstood the nature-nurture debate.

-Our planet is the environment that most of you will have been thinking about on hearing the heading and there is no doubt if we continue on our present path of denial and ignorance we will have no planet to speak of.
+Our planet is the environment that most of you will have been thinking about on reading the heading, and there is no doubt if we continue on our present path of denial and ignorance, we will have no planet to speak of.
 What is the point of trying to create healthy minds and bodies if there’s no environment in which to express our creative forces and potential?
 We are in danger of becoming so consumed by ‘me’ that we forget the importance of ‘we’.
 Although all these different layers of environment are vital and precious, it is imperative that we stop poisoning our planet.
-Otherwise our personal development will be in vain.
-So not only do we need to create a sanctuary in our homes that supports our personal improvement, we need to find ways to help our planet become a sanctuary for us all.
+Otherwise, our personal development will be in vain.
+So, not only do we need to create a sanctuary in our homes that supports our personal improvement, we also need to find ways to help our planet become a sanctuary for us all.

 ‘As human beings our greatness lies not so much in being able to remake the world as in being able to remake ourselves.’